openshift-pipelines/pipelines-as-code/README.md

 ## Usage Guide

 The usage guide available [here](https://pipelinesascode.com/docs/guide/) offer a comprehensive documentation on how to use and configure Pipeline As Code.

-A walkthrough video is available [here](https://www.youtube.com/watch?v=Uh1YhOGPOes).

 ## Developer Guide